Top-Notch Litigators Ready To Fight Serious Charges

 Our attorneys are trial-tested litigators who are ready to defend your rights and your future when you are facing serious violent crime charges.
 They leverage their vast understanding of New York’s laws and the criminal process to minimize the impact this matter has on your life.
 Exercise your right to skilled legal counsel and contact our firm today.

 While most people have a pretty accurate understanding of what kind of conduct constitutes these crimes, they may not know that there are a lot of circumstances when a person commits an act that could fall into either of these categories.
 In an effort to make this as clear as possible, it’s best to address the various crimes in order of increasing severity.

-- Unlawful Imprisonment in the First Degree (P.L.
-135.10) is a class E felony which is punishable by up to 4 years in jail.
+- Unlawful imprisonment in the first degree (P.L.
+135.10) is a class E felony which is punishable by up to four years in jail.
 A person commits this crime when he “restrains another person under circumstances which exposes that person to a risk of serious physical injury.”

 - Their intent is to compel a third person to pay or deliver money or property as ransom, or to engage in other particular conduct, or to refrain from engaging in particular conduct; or

 - They restrain the person abducted for a period of more than twelve hours with intent to (a) inflict physical injury upon him or violate or abuse him sexually; (b) accomplish or advance the commission of a felony; (c) terrorize them or a third person; (d) interfere with the performance of a governmental or political function; or

 - The person abducted dies during the abduction or before he or she is able to return or to be returned to safety.”